 In thermodynamics, it is common to see equations of the form

 where E is the energy, T is the temperature, and S is the entropy.
-In this example, F is the force, and X is a three-component vector specifying the position.
+In this example, P is the pressure, and V is a three-component vector specifying the position.

-We shall see that the best approach is to interpret the d symbol as the derivative operator.
-Specifically, dS is the gradient of S. We shall explore various ways of visualizing a gradient... and also ways of visualizing something like TdS that is normally not the gradient of any function.
+We shall see that the best approach is to interpret the d symbol as the gradient operator.
+Specifically, dS is a gradient vector, namely the gradient of S. We shall explore various ways of visualizing a gradient... and also ways of visualizing something like TdS that is a vector but normally not the gradient of any function.
 (See reference 1 for details on this.)

 In thermodynamics, it is common to have a large number of variables that are not all linearly independent.
 Such a situation is illustrated in figure 1.

 The idea is that the thermodynamic state of the system is described by a point in some abstract D-dimensional space, but we have more than D variables that we are interested in.
 Figure 1 portrays a two-dimensional space (D=2), with three variables.
-You can usually choose D of them to form a linearly-independent basis set, but then the rest of them will be linearly dependent, because of various constraints (the equation of state, conservation laws, boundary conditions, or whatever).
+You can usually choose D of them to form a linearly-independent basis set.
+The rest of them are still perfectly good variables, but they will be linearly dependent, because of various constraints (the equation of state, conservation laws, boundary conditions, or whatever).

 Note that figure 1 does not show any axes.
 This is 100% intentional.
 There is no red axis, green axis, or blue axis; instead there are contours of constant value for the red variable, the green variable, and the blue variable.
 For more about the importance of such contours, and the unimportance of axes, see reference 2.
 The so-called red axis would point in the so-called direction of increasing value of the red variable, but in fact there are many directions in which the red variable increases.